Nobodyworld/app-accounting-modular/EXTENSION_GUIDE.md

 * Interact with observability helpers (for example, expose new metrics).
 * Import and configure background jobs or routers as required.

+The `apps.observability.metrics.ExtensionTelemetryAdapter` automatically tracks load success and latency for every enabled module.
+Extensions can build on top of this by registering their own metrics—see the `plugins/ops_heartbeat` package for a reference that publishes a heartbeat gauge alongside its health probe.

 ## Wiring extensions into configuration

 Extensions are configured through `Settings.allowed_extensions`.
 The default